unlim-it/docs.bosonprotocol.io/src/docs/contributing.md

 There's several ways to get involved in the Boson Protocol ecosystem.
 First, we encourage deep dives into the code, and both pull requests and issues from anyone in the community.
 If you have a question, a bug report, or a feature request - open an issue and share your thoughts.
-As well, we have an active [Gitter Channel](TK) which you can use to talk to core developers synchronously, especially for questions which feel too small for an issue.
+As well, we have an active [Gitter channel](https://gitter.im/BosonProtocol) which you can use to talk to core developers synchronously, especially for questions which feel too small for an issue.

 #### Opening issues